hugocotoflorez/vshkh/README.md

 - CTRL is too limited
 - CTRL + SHIFT + KEY: crah
 - CTRL + 1,9,0 dont exists
+- CTRL + shift + alt is read as supr + C + S + A with lowercase char

-- right + left + down at the same time breaks the handler
+- right + left + down at the same time breaks the handler. with -O3 it doesnt happened xd

 ## Binds formatting